 Please contact email@example.com for information about distance learning for your graduate level courses.

-A limited number of ESL courses will be offered during Session II 2021 ESL courses (beginning in March) will be offered through a combination of in-person and remote face-to-face instruction.
+A limited number of ESL courses will be offered during Session II 2021 (beginning in March) through a combination of in-person and remote face-to-face instruction.
 If possible, we may meet in-person up to once a week; this decision will be made by the faculty and students of each course.
 Because the majority of each course will be held remotely (online), you can enroll and begin classes even if you are not in the U.S. However, you will be required to attend online synchronously (or "live", Spokane time).
 Our hope is to return to all in-person classes soon.
 For further questions, about Session II courses and enrollment, please contact Theresa Howlett, firstname.lastname@example.org.

 The US will not allow entry for most foreign nationals (including F1 students) if you were physically present in one of the following countries within 14 days of travel to the US.
 Please refer to the State Department website to see an updated list of all countries affected by this order.